gaganhegde/docs/README.md

 Now we have an a team that set out as a start up but went on to be a full fledged organization with a multiple verticals and business set up in different geographical locations leveraging the use of OpenShift and GitOps with "Git as the source of truth".

 Now's your chance to ramp up your organization using our modernized approach for end-to-end application delivery.
-A simple GitOps configuration can be seen [here](https://github.com/rhd-gitops-example/gitops), all achieved with a list of commands listed in [gitops Pipelines Command Reference](./commands), why wait?
+A simple GitOps configuration can be seen [here](https://github.com/rhd-gitops-example/gitops), all achieved with a list of commands listed in [gitops Command Reference](./commands), why wait?
 Lets get started.

 ## Support for Git hosting services